-Suggestions for Supporting Companies below Tier 1 access funding for development

-- Get paid Upfront - Access to asset financing and grants - We have received several government support (Innovate UK, Finance Birmingham, LEP, APC etc) to support us in new innovation and advances in technology which has been very helpful - Some companies really do struggle here and the OEMs just do not fund tooling and it's never going to come back.
-We do 1/3rd when get order; 1/3rd when tooling made and 1/3rd when get preproduction approval.
-So at least get 66% reasonably upfront, whereas first tiers would have to fund all this themselves. - Tier 1 companies have a responsibility to help ensure that supply chain below them is able to finance its growth, but in fact what happens is we become the 'banks' financing the larger companies and this is a ridiculous and unsustainable situation. - Tooling via the government bank scheme needs to be massively simplified this type of scheme should be replicated via non-overly admin based schemes.
+Suggestions for Supporting Companies below Tier 1 access funding for development - Get paid Upfront - Access to asset financing and grants - We have received several government support (Innovate UK, Finance Birmingham, LEP, APC etc) to support us in new innovation and advances in technology which has been very helpful - Some companies really do struggle here and the OEMs just do not fund tooling and it's never goin to come back.
+We do 1/3rd when get order; 1/3rd when tooling made and 1/3rd when get pre production approval.
+So at least get 66% reasonably upfront, whereas first tiers would have to fund all this themselves.
+Tier 1 companies have a responsibility to help ensure that supply chain below them is able to finance its growth, but in fact what happens is we become the 'banks' financing the larger companies an this is a ridiculous and unsustainable situation.
+Tooling via the government bank scheme needs to be massively simplified - this type of scheme should be replicated via non-overly admin based schemes.
+Chart 38 market share.

-New product investment activity: one third company turnover was generated from 40% or more new product sales over the past three years, with a further 30% sales from 20% new products indicating high levels of investment required and active competition to gain and retain market share.
 However, competition was highly focussed, with half the sample citing 10 or fewer competitors in their market segment.

+New product investment activity: one third company turnover was generated from 40% or more new product sales over the past three years, with a further 30% sales from 20% new products indicating high levels of investment required and active competition to gain and retain